SDeans0/sdeans0.github.io/_posts/2020-10-08-Living-Fossil-Fallacy.markdown

 perhaps it is a useful for intuition, but it doesn't tell us about any fundamental evolutionary process.

-The Cambridge Botanical Gardens are currently curated by some excellent evolutionary biologists, and I urge you (if you are able) to [visit].
-They have installed a new exhibit about plant evolution, with a wooden walkway (I suppose they were jealous of [Kew's]) which offers a wonderful view of the garden.
-Looking back across the systematic beds, with plants arranged by family, and the tree-flanked avenue planted by Henslow, Darwin's mentor, in the 19<sup>th</sup> century, I was struck by the thought that the garden itself had something in common with its contents.
+The Cambridge Botanical Gardens are currently curated by Prof. Beverly Glover, an eminent evolutionary biologist, and I urge you (if you are able) to [visit].
+They have installed a new
+exhibit about plant evolution, with a wooden walkway (I suppose they were jealous of [Kew's]) which offers a wonderful view of the garden.
+Standing on it, looking back across the systematic beds, with plants arranged by family, and the tree-flanked avenue planted by Henslow, Darwin's mentor, I was struck by the thought that the garden itself had something in common with its contents.
 Its broad arrangement set down 150 years ago, with the embryonic evolutionary thinking of its founder, remain basically unchanged.
 The detailed planting of each bed, and the information placed